 |Amazonite from a December Pocket--Wait til this cleans up!|

 We go rock hounding this time of year as the weather permits.
 Normally Bob and I shut down our prospecting by mid-November but Mother Nature has given us a couple extra weeks this year.
 While the shady areas are pretty much locked up with frost the south and west facing slopes can still be prospected fairly late this year.
 On the drive in Bob mentioned it sure would be nice to find a December pocket--sure would.
-One area we’ve skirted while prospecting this year is an area where just about the entire hillside seems to have been dug long ago.
+One area we’ve skirted on our claim while prospecting is an area where just about the entire hillside seems to have been dug long ago.
 One old-timer told us a few years ago about digging where others have already dug "do you think anyone would leave anything there for you?"
 We can respond that NOBODY EVER GETS IT ALL!
 (I think the old-timer was trying to dissuade us from digging in an area he wanted to dig).
 Bob decided to redig an area he thought merited some inspection because NOBODY EVER GETS IT ALL.
 On closer examination he found a slight seam of blue running near the surface.
 This streak of blue color (amazonite) ran into the ground and towards a previously dug area.
 I’ve probably discounted digging too much in areas well dug as I assumed the old timers probably did get most of the crystals in those areas.
 Bob was determined to find some amazonite and so he thought he would follow this seam hoping it might pocket out before it ran into the older dig.
 Now you might surmise this would not be much of a post to my blog if the seam dead ended into the old dig before a pocket appeared and you would be right!
 As the seam began to produce a few small amazonite crystals Bob gave me a call on our radios and I decided to check out his blossoming find.

 |Lots of nice amazonite piling up in the background!|